vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 We also provide time-travel functionality.
 As a result of that - our state and storage proofs do not connect to a single block, but to multiple blocks.
 In order to prove that a set of blocks belongs to the chain - we prove two facts:

-- All blocks belong to some sequence of blocks connected with parent hash.
+- All blocks belong to some sequence of blocks that is interconnected with parent hashes.
 - Latest block belongs to canonical chain.

 This service allows to prove the first statement by maintaining a data structure that contains this sequence as well as a ZK proof that it was constructed correctly.
 Below we provide more details.